Betterment/delayed/README.md

 The default behavior is to read 5 jobs from the queue when finding an available job.
 You can configure this by setting Delayed::Worker.read_ahead.

+By default all jobs will be queued without a named queue.
+A default named queue can be specified by using Delayed::Worker.default_queue_name.

 It is possible to disable delayed jobs for testing purposes.
 Set Delayed::Worker.delay_jobs = false to execute all jobs realtime.

 Here is an example of changing job parameters in Rails: